Do Ionic Bonds Conduct Electricity

 Conductivity in the Solid State: A Rigid Lattice

 In the solid state, ionic compounds exist as a highly ordered three-dimensional crystal lattice.
 The ions are held firmly in place by strong electrostatic forces, significantly restricting their movement.
 While electrons are present in the ionic bonds, they are tightly bound to the individual ions and are not free to move throughout the lattice.
-Therefore, solid ionic compounds are generally poor conductors of electricity.
+Which means, solid ionic compounds are generally poor conductors of electricity.

 Conductivity in the Molten (Liquid) State: Enhanced Mobility

 The story changes dramatically when an ionic compound is melted.
+This increased mobility of charged particles makes the molten ionic compound a good conductor of electricity.
 The high temperatures overcome the strong electrostatic forces holding the ions in place, allowing them to move freely.
-This increased mobility of charged particles makes the molten ionic compound a good conductor of electricity.
 The ions, now free to move, can carry electric charge when an electric field is applied.

 Conductivity in Aqueous Solution: Dissociation and Ion Mobility